---

 Toggle the switch to **Enable TLS**.

 - If you are using Secrets Management, enter the identifier for the key pass.
-See Set secrets for the default used if the field is left blank.
+See Secret defaults for the default used if the field is left blank.

-- The following certificate and key files are required:
+- Enter the following certificate and key files:

 - `Server Certificate Path`: The path to the certificate file that has been signed by your Certificate Authority (CA) root file in DER, PEM, or CRT (X.509).